 Some common causes of Patella Tendinopathy are:

 - A large increase in the volume of hill walking or running.
-The muscles of the knee and the patella tendon itself are particularly worked hard during going up or (especially) downhills.
-As such an increase in the amount of hills that you are running up or potentially the number of mountains you have walked up recently will load up the patella tendon.
+As anyone who runs uphill can attest to, the muscles of the knee work very hard and the patella tendon itself is no exception to this.
+The patella tendon and the quads are particularly worked hard during going up or (especially) downhills and as such an increase in the amount of hills that you are running up or potentially the number of mountains you have walked up recently will load up the patella tendon.
+A sudden increase in the amount of hills that you are walking or running up is a particularly common cause of patella tendinopathy.

 - Too much speed or high intensity work.
+Sprint work, high intensity intervals and track sessions can all load up the patella tendon excessively if not done appropriately and gradually.
 If you have recently added in a lot of sprints, track work or intense intervals then this may load up your patella tendon more than it is accustomed to and overload it.
+Certainly as a physio I can attest that from my experience a new program of sprint or speed work can often be the cause of patella tendinopathy.

 I think that with Patella Tendinopathy the main points to note from above are that whenever you flex (bend) or extend (straighten) the knee you are using the patella tendon.
 As such going up and down steep hills or mountains will add a large amount of load to the tendon.
 If you have not added in these new activities gradually over time then you are at risk of injuring your patella tendon and developing patella tendinopathy.